CluedIn-io/CluedIn.Documentation/docs/020-getting-access.md

 1. TOC
 {:toc}

-In this article, you will find instructions for CluedIn administrators and business users on how to get access to CluedIn.
+In this article, you will find instructions on how to get access to CluedIn.
 Depending on your role, read one of the following sections:

 - [Getting access for administrators](#getting-access-for-administrators)